-The video demonstrates an easy method to use to detect and avoid cross-corner bank double kisses:
+The video demonstrates an easy method to detect and avoid cross-over bank double kisses:

-This video shows several techniques to avoid a double kiss with a cross-side bank shot.
+These videos show several techniques to avoid a double kiss with cross-side and cross corner bank shots:

-This video shows how to detect a double kiss when banking a ball frozen or close to the rail.
+These videos show how to detect a double kiss when banking a ball frozen or close to the rail:

 Here’s a good article from Bob Jewett (BD, July ’99) covering how to detect and avoid double kisses.

-And here are some interesting shots with two balls frozen to a rail, relying on cushion compression and double kisses:
+And here are some interesting frozen-ball shots relying on cushion compression and double kisses: